- Itineraries & road trip ideas

 Mykonos is a luxury destination that has it all: elegant villas and suites with private pools that merge with the blue horizon, award-winning design, five-star service, gourmet gastronomy served to you on dreamy balconies, on a yacht or on a private pier.
 Hospitality here has reached a standard all of its own.

 Shopping in Hora is a high-fashion experience, during which you can find the latest collections from top design houses.
 Sitting in Matogianni St makes for some great people-watching.
 The colourful crowd comes and goes, streaming in and out of brightly lit stores, whether they’re just window-shopping or holding bags full of clothes.
 Could there be a more beautiful catwalk than the cobblestone streets of Mykonos’ Hora?

 Mykonos boasts some of the best restaurants in the Mediterranean.
 Award-winning chefs bring you a medley of local and international cuisines.
 Fresh, local ingredients, elegant and refined dishes inspired by the latest culinary trends, all paired with wines that would satisfy even the most selective palate.
 So if you’re a foodie, don’t hesitate to take an agrotourism tour on Mykonos.
 You won’t regret it.

-Green, blue and turquoise water, pebbly sand… some of the best beaches of the Aegean are found here.
+Green, blue and turquoise water, pebbly sand… some of the best beaches in Greece are found here.
 Agios Sostis, Kalafatis, Lia, Ornos, Paraga, Super Paradise, Ftelia, Psarou.
 By boat, car or on foot, you can get to cosmopolitan beaches or secluded coves.
 You’ll find all sorts of water sports: tubes, water-skiing, wakeboarding, jet skiing, parasailing, windsurfing… The choices of how to spend your day are endless.

 In the 1970s, Jackie Onassis introduced Mykonos to her gay American friends.
-Being particularly open-minded, locals welcomed the gay community and soon it became known throughout the world as the most gay-friendly destination in Greece.
+Being particularly open-minded, locals welcomed the gay community and soon it became known as the most gay-friendly destination in Greece.